Nickchapman3773/Uranium-Fever/README.md

 - SSD required.
 NVMe SSD recommended.
 Due to the nature of Wabbajack downloads and compilation, 150+gb of free space is required.

 > [!note]
-> For those concerned by the large installation size, an optional Clean Up step is discussed below.
+> Worried about the large installation size?
+An optional Clean Up step is discussed below.
->
-> For those concerned about poor performance, an optional Performance Profile is dicsussed below.
+> Worried about having a poor performing computer?
+An optional Performance Profile is dicsussed below.

 # <p align=center>Setup Instructions</p>
 ## Creating Appropriate File Paths